bnreine/grocery_list/README.md

 to capture the development server URL or the production URL so that I could send this as input to socket when opening a socket in react to the back-end server.
 Most of the other technical issues that I came across were related to making http requests from the front-end to the endpoints that I've defined using express on the back-end.
 Startup is slow because I make two asynchronous calls upon mounting the main react component.
 I thought at first to simply make server requests every 3 seconds to the back-end, but I learned that that was a very crude way of doing it and that opening a socket was more effective.
 I kept the UI simple, with minimal css styling.
-If I had more time, I'd think more about the timing of updates and what requests to make to the back-end and in what order as well as the missing authentication and update/edit features.
+If I had more time, I'd think more about the timing of updates and what requests to make to the back-end and in what order as well as the missing authentication features.
 Right now, the interface is a little flickery if you make changes during a socket update.